Change an Employer Policy

 Sound familiar?

-In Scenarios 1-3, they all cam be treated the same.
+In Scenarios 1-3, they all can be treated the same.
 By using Change Policy Holder, a new policy holder and employer policy relationship should be established.
-In scenario 4, you simply Clear Policy Holder.
+In scenario 4, you simply choose Clear Policy Holder.

 Here's how to add change the policy on the patient's Tops Ortho chart: